Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

 1. (Optional) To view the current SAML configuration, the cluster administrator can use the `qq saml_get_settings` command.

-## Supported SAML SSO flows
+## Supported SAML SSO Workflows
-IdP initiated SAML SSO, which works in the following way:
+Qumulo Core supports two SAML SSO workflows: [IdP](#identity-provider)-initiated and [SP](#service-provider)-initiated.

+### IdP-Initiated SSO Worfklow
-1. A user (presumably a cluster admin but it could be any user) goes to their SSO portal and authenticates there if needed.
+1. A user authenticates to her organization's SSO portal and then selects the Qumulo cluster in the portal.

-1. The user locates and clicks on the application tile for the desired Qumulo cluster.
-Depending on the company's policy, additional verification may be required.
-For example, the SSO administrator can configure it so that a 2FA is always used to access certain clusters.
+   {% include note.html content="Depending on policy, additional verification might be necessary.
+For example, the SSO administrator can enforce mandatory two-factor authentication (2FA) for certain clusters." %}

-1. SSO portal redirects to the cluster.
-If the user has sufficient privileges, they will be logged in to WebUI.
-Otherwise an appropriate error message will appear.
+1. The SSO portal redirects to the cluster's endpoint.

+   If the user has sufficient privileges, the Web UI logs her in.
+Otherwise, the Web UI displays an error message.

-SP initiated SAML SSO, which works in the following way:
+### SP-Initiated SSO Workflow
+1. A user navigates to the Qumulo cluster's Web UI endpoint in a browser.

+1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** in the Web UI.

+   The Web UI redirects the user to the configured SSO portal.

+   {% include note.html content="Because the authentication request uses HTTP-Redirect Binding, the login link appears.
+For example:```&lt;https://my-org.sso-provider.com/abc12de34fgAB5CDh6i7/saml&gt;?SAMLRequest=abcdefgh1234567890...```" %}

 1. A user opens the cluster's WebUI in a browser.
 If SAML is configured on the cluster, the login page will show the "Continue to SSO login" link leading to the configured SSO portal.
 The authentication request uses the HTTP Redirect Binding.
-In other words, the login link will look like this `<idp-sso-url>?SAMLRequest=<very-long-string>`.
+In other words, the login link will look like this ``.

 1. The user clicks the login link.
 The SSO portal will verify the user (potentially asking for any additional factors if required by the organization).

 1. SSO portal redirects back to the cluster.
 This is now the same with the step 3 above in the IdP initiated login

 If you access WebUI by physically connecting to a node, the login page will not show the SSO prompt even if it is configured.